 4.1.1 Tool for cutting square threads

-As a rule, the forward side clearance angle is determined by adding 5° to the helix angle of the thread and trailing side clearance is obtained by subtracting 5° from the helix angle, if ø be the forward side clearance angle and θ be the trailing side clearance angle, then from the formula:
+As a rule, the forward side clearance angle is determined by adding 5° to the helix angle of the thread, and trailing side clearance is obtained by subtracting 5° from the helix angle, if ø is the forward side clearance angle and θ is the trailing side clearance angle, then from the formula: